 Verdict – For sour cream and onion fans, this is a step up.
 Assuming of course they also like garlic.

 All the bags (except the Maple Moose) were empty after the long weekend, though none emptied in one sitting.
-The flavours were definitely interesting but there was no concensus in the group about the best, or the worst for that matter.
+The flavours were definitely interesting but there was no consensus in the group about the best or the worst for that matter.
 There was one suggestion that some of the flavours might taste better on a Ruffles chip

-In terms of what we’d actually buy again?
+In terms of what we’d actually buy again from this year’s Lay’s Do Us A Flavour line up?
 We’d buy Grilled Cheese & Ketchup instead of Ketchup; and Creamy Garlic Caesar instead of Sour Cream & Onion, but overall we’d all go for our regular flavours or plain before buying these again.

 So… what do you think?